Mastering Revit Project Management: An Intermediate to Advanced Guide

 • By the end of the course, participants will be equipped to explain the benefits of BIM throughout a project's lifecycle, demonstrate techniques for class detection, and produce high-quality digital redlines.

 Hello and welcome to the CAD Teacher VDCI Video Series for Revit Project Management.
 This class is an intermediate to advanced class, so students should have a good handle on the primary Revit concepts that were covered in BIM 101 and BIM 201, or you should have the equivalent experience.
-This class will be primarily based on in-class interactive assignments, but will also include discussion topics, reading assignments, and quizzes.
+This class will be primarily focused on in-class interactive assignments, but will also include discussion topics, reading assignments, and quizzes.

 The first lesson will focus on BIM and design-build, and we will also discuss procedures for implementing BIM on a project and the techniques for incorporating consultant Revit files into an integrated model.
-Lesson 2 will focus on the creation of local and central files, dividing a project into worksets, and also adjusting the visibility and graphic overrides for our model and the LinkedIn Revit models.
-In Lesson 3, we are going to look at the options for how we can perform class detection within Revit, and in Lesson 4, we will look at the techniques necessary to efficiently create digital redlines.
+Lesson 2 will focus on the creation of local and central files, dividing a project into worksets, and also adjusting the visibility and graphic overrides for our model and the linked Revit models.
+In Lesson 3, we are going to look at the options for how we can perform clash detection within Revit, and in Lesson 4, we will look at the techniques necessary to efficiently produce digital redlines.

 Learn Revit